GNOME/gjs/doc/Logging.md

 ### logError()

-`logError()` is a more useful function for debugging tha logs the stack trace of a JavaScript `Error()` object, with an optional prefix.
+`logError()` is a more useful function for debugging that logs the stack trace of a JavaScript `Error()` object, with an optional prefix.

 It is commonly used in conjunction with `try...catch` blocks to log errors while